HamHamFonFon/ol3-drawButtons/README.md

 [![Build Status](https://travis-ci.org/HamHamFonFon/ol3-drawFeatures.svg?branch=master)](https://travis-ci.org/HamHamFonFon/ol3-drawFeatures)

 Welcome !!
 DrawFeatures is an OpenLayers 3 plugin for drawing new features, edit or delete feature from map.
 See [usage](https://rawgit.com/HamHamFonFon/ol3-drawFeatures/master/examples/index.html) for demo.
+In progress: compatibility with NPM and Openlayers 4

 Requirements
 -------------